mhansard/MeshRender.jl/README.md

 # MeshRender

-A configurable and extensible OpenGL renderer, for triangle-mesh models.
+A configurable and extensible OpenGL / GLFW renderer, for triangle-mesh models.
+Each mesh is represented by a vector `F` of `SVector{3,Int}` face-indices, along with corresponding vectors of `SVector{3,<:Real}` vertices `V` and (per-vertex) normals `N`.

+Texture maps, per-vertex, and per-face colours are supported.
+Sub-typing of the basic renderer is possible, including custom vertex and fragment shaders.

 ## Schematic example